jgm/HeX/README.markdown

 * Provides a basic macro system that can be customized by writing functions in Haskell
-* These functions can be included in the document (using bird-style literate Haskell) or imported from a module
-* The macros can define output in multiple formats, for example, TeX and HTML
+* The macros can define output in multiple formats, for example, LaTeX and HTML
+* References and labels are handled in a consistent way across both formats.
+* Math works in both formats (using MathML in HTML output, though this is configurable).
+* Eventually, citeproc-hs will be used for references.
+Producing a PDF from HeX's LaTeX output will only require a single run of pdflatex, and no packages will be required other than amsmath and amssymb.

-You can install HeX in the standard way for Haskell packages:
+HeX is under development, but beyond the core not much has been implemented yet.
+If you want to play with it, you can install HeX in the standard way for Haskell packages:

     cabal install

-For an example of a HeX document, see `examples/simple.lhs`.
+For an example of a HeX document, see `test/test.hex`.
-To convert it to plain TeX and HTML, respectively:
+To convert it to LaTeX and HTML, respectively, change to the `test` directory and do:

-    hexto tex examples/simple.lhs
-    hexto html examples/simple.lhs

-At this stage, this is not much more than an idea.
+    runghc test.hs latex < test.hex
+    runghc test.hs html < test.hex

+The file `test.hs` functions like the preamble of a LaTeX document, defining the commands to be used.
+In this case, MathML is used for math in HTML output.